Chapter 60A — Minnesota Surplus Lines Insurance Act

 Glossary of Technical Terms Used

-Defines technical terms used in life and health insurance reserve calculations.
+Defines the technical terms used throughout the accident and health insurance reserve standards in sections 60A.76 to …

 60A.762